-The purpose of Title VI in Chapter 28 "Traffic and Motor Vehicles" of the Portland Code of Ordinances, or "traffic calming ordinance," is "to set forth a specific procedure and methodology for: citizen or council requested traffic calming plans. . ."
+The purpose of Title VI in Chapter 28 "Traffic and Motor Vehicles" of the Portland Code of Ordinances is "to set forth a specific procedure and methodology for citizen or council requested traffic calming plans. . ."
 There are also portions of the ordinance dedicated to the selection of traffic calming devices, monitoring and evaluating their effectiveness.
-In short, this is a "bottom up" approach which allows citizens to petition for this specific type of street design.
+In short, this approach allows citizens to petition for this specific type of street design.